GregValiant/GV-PostProcessors/README.md

 Plugin Extensions for Cura:

 SovolSV04_IDEX:
 	This is intended to compliment the Sovol SV04 in Cura.
-The commands are available in the "Dual Extruder" settings of Cura.
+The commands are available in the "Dual Extruder" section of the Cura settings.
 	When it is installed and in "Auto_Mode" it will check the printer name and make an adjustment to 'Copy', 'Dual', 'Mirror', 'Single01', or Single02 mode.
 In Dual Mode there are options for single use 'StartUp' and 'Ending' macros.

 FlashForge_IDEX_Plugin:
 	Same as the post-processor but as a plugin/extension

 Support Interface Material Change:
 	This is the same as the post-processor.
-It is available in the normal Cura settings under 'Enable Support Interface'
+It is available in the normal Cura 'Support' settings under 'Enable Support Interface'

 -----------------------------------------------------------------------------